This crisp and refreshing Celery Salad has walnuts, parmesan, and pomegranate arils for a unique salad that’s pretty enough for the holiday table.

 I used my food processor for this to make the process really fast, but using a knife is perfectly acceptable too.

-A regular lemon is fine too, but when I see meyer lemons, I love cooking with them wherever I can.
+FYI: a regular lemon is fine too, but when I see meyer lemons, I love cooking with them wherever I can.

-Then add anchovy paste, pepper, and salt:
+Then add anchovy paste, black pepper, and salt:

 Whisk for 30 seconds until everything is emulsified: